bocadilloproject/bocadillo/README.md

 Bocadillo provides a simple middleware architecture in the form of middleware classes.

-A middleware class acts as an intermediate between the ASGI layer and the Bocadillo API object.
-In fact, it implements the ASGI protocol itself.
+Middleware classes provide behavior for the entire application.
+They act as an intermediate between the ASGI layer and the Bocadillo API object.
+In fact, they implement the ASGI protocol themselves.

-Bocadillo provides a high-level API for performing operations before and after a request is routed to the Bocadillo application: **routing middleware classes**.
+#### Routing middleware

-#### Custom routing middleware classes
+**Routing middleware** is a high-level API for performing operations before and after a request is routed to the Bocadillo application.

 To define a custom routing middleware class, create a subclass of `bocadillo.RoutingMiddleware` and implement `.before_dispatch()` and `.after_dispatch()` as necessary: